Courtesy: Internal Revenue Service

 Tax rules and regulations change annually, so it is important for producers and tax professionals to stay up to date.
-For 2016 there have been some changes to the farmers and ranchers tax guide.
-This article will highlight the majority of updates, for greater depth producers and tax professionals should view IRS Publication 225: Farmer’s Tax Guide.
+For 2017 there have been some changes to the farmers and ranchers tax guide.
+This article will highlight the majority of the updates.
+For greater depth, producers and tax professionals should view IRS Publication 225: Farmer's Tax Guide.

 - Standard mileage rates.

-Standard mileage rates for operating motor vehicles have changed to 54 cents per mile.
+Standard mileage rates for operating motor vehicles has changed to 53.5 cents per mile.

 - Increased section 179 deduction limits.

-The maximum net self-employment earnings subject to the social security part of the self-employment tax is still $118,000.
+The maximum net self-employment earnings subject to the social security part of the self-employment tax (6.2%) is $127,200.
 There is no maximum limit on earning subject to the Medicare part of the tax.

-These changes to the tax rules and regulations for 2016 can have some significant impacts on a producer’s ability to plan for the next year and beyond.
-One of the most significant changes was the 179 deduction expense that allows for producers to deduct up to $500,000 of applicable property when put into service in 2016.
-Given the changes in the commodity markets in the last couple of years it will be especially important for producers and their accountants to work together and create a tax plan that fits each producers individual needs.
+These changes to the tax rules and regulations for 2017 can have some significant impacts on a producer’s ability to plan for the next year and beyond.
+One of the most significant changes was the 179 deduction expense that allows for producers to deduct up to $510,000 of applicable property when put into service in 2017.
+Given the changes in the commodity markets in the last couple of years it will be especially important for producers and their accountants to work together and create a tax plan that fits each producer’s individual needs.

 For more information about tax rules, see the following resources: